Candidate Handbook and Nominations Pack

 Events

-As a prospective candidate you are encouraged to come to the Elections Information Session on Thursday 8th February at 4pm in the Ambedkar Studio in the SU.
+As a prospective candidate, you are encouraged to attend the Elections Information Session on Wednesday, 13 November 2024.

 You are required to submit a manifesto as a part of the nominations process.
 This is your chance to state what you intend to do if you were to be elected.
 Your manifesto can be up to 500 words.